xXNightstalkerXx/rpi-eeprom-flasher/README.md

 -----------------------------------------------------------------
 2.)
 Download just the rpi-eeprom-installer Script and move it on your Pi manually (SFTP or by other means):
+-

-    Navigate into the Directory you placed the rpi-eeprom-installer sudo chmod 0755 rpi-eeprom-installer
+Navigate into the Directory you placed the rpi-eeprom-installer first.</br>
+Now make the Script executable

+    sudo chmod 0755 rpi-eeprom-installer

+Launch the Script

+    ./rpi-eeprom-installer

 The Installer does the rest of the Job for you now.
-    ./rpi-eeprom-installer

 ----------------------------------------------------------------
 HOW TO USE